PA Traditional Folk Art Carvings

 The Process I use

-Working with a single chip carving knife, I create sculptures and whimsies from figures I draw directly onto the wood.
-I then carve the wood, sand it to a smooth surface, and then paint each piece with multiple coats and colors.
-Finally, I sign and date each piece with the completion period, sometimes adding a unique phrase as well.
+Working with a single chip carving knife, I employ heritage craft skills from generations past to create sculptures and whimsies from figures I draw directly onto the wood or a graphic from paper.
+I then carve the wood and sand it to a smooth surface.
+Next, I paint a base coat of gesso, sand it again and then paint each piece with multiple coats and colors of acrylic paint.
+When that is done, I stain each piece and sign and date the sculpture with the completion period, sometimes adding a unique phrase as well.

-"Authenticy takes work.
+takes work.
 It requires time and effort to construct it and constant tending to keep it in place.
-People go to all this effort because authenticy also has potency, which can be directed to many varied ends."
-1.
+People go to all this effort because authenticity also has potency, which can be directed to many varied ends."
+3.

 Post card #7